dojosource/dojo/readme.txt

 3. Get notifications on the admin dashboard when new membership applications come in.

 == Changelog ==

+= 0.22 =
+* Added option to change existing contract for a student.
+* No longer displaying contract options for students that are not applicable to that student.
+* Fixed issues with downloading add-ons.

+= 0.21 =
+* Fixed special cases where nonces in ajax calls were causing it to break.

 = 0.20 =
 * Initial release to WordPress!